United States Central Command: History

-On 1 October 2008, the Department of Defense transferred responsibility for Sudan, Eritrea, Ethiopia, Djibouti, Kenya, and Somalia to the newly established Africa Command.
-Egypt, home to Exercise Bright Star, the Department of Defense's largest reoccurring military exercise, remained in the CENTCOM Area of Responsibility.
+On 1 October 2008, the Department of War transferred responsibility for Sudan, Eritrea, Ethiopia, Djibouti, Kenya, and Somalia to the newly established Africa Command.
+Egypt, home to Exercise Bright Star, the Department of War's largest reoccurring military exercise, remained in the CENTCOM Area of Responsibility.
 On 15 January 2021, responsibility for Israel was transferred from Europe Command to CENTCOM.

 In January 2015, CENTCOM's Twitter feed was reported to have been hacked on 11 January by ISIS sympathizers.
 This situation lasted for less than one hour; no classified information was posted and "none of the information posted came from CENTCOM's server or social media sites"; however, some of the slides came from the federally funded Lincoln Laboratory at the Massachusetts Institute of Technology.
 In August 2015, intelligence analysts working for CENTCOM complained to the media, alleging that CENTCOM's senior leadership was altering or distorting intelligence reports on the Islamic State of Iraq and the Levant.
-In February 2017, the Inspector General of the United States Department of Defense completed its investigation and cleared the senior leadership of CENTCOM, concluding that "allegations of intelligence being intentionally altered, delayed or suppressed by top CENTCOM officials from mid-2014 to mid-2015 were largely unsubstantiated."
+In February 2017, the Inspector General of the United States Department of War completed its investigation and cleared the senior leadership of CENTCOM, concluding that "allegations of intelligence being intentionally altered, delayed or suppressed by top CENTCOM officials from mid-2014 to mid-2015 were largely unsubstantiated."

 In January 2018, Turkey urged the United States to remove its troops from Syrian city of Manbij, saying that otherwise they might come under attack from Turkish troops; however, former CENTCOM commander Joseph Votel confirmed an American commitment to keeping troops in Manbij.
 In 2019, the Iranian government designated Central Command a terrorist organization after the Trump administration branded Iran's Islamic Revolutionary Guard Corps with the same label.

+On 28 February 2026, CENTCOM led Operation Epic Fury, a large-scale joint US-Israeli military operation against Iran.
+In a statement, CENTCOM said that US and Israeli forces had begun striking military infrastructure including IRGC command-and-control facilities, air defense capabilities, missile and drone launch sites, and military airfields.
+The command stated the operation involved "the largest regional concentration of American military firepower in a generation" and that it involved troops from all six branches of the US armed forces.
+CENTCOM commander Admiral Brad Cooper confirmed that US forces had "successfully defended against hundreds of Iranian missile and drone attacks" and that there were no US casualties.
+Initial operations included air, land and sea-launched precision munitions, along with the first employment of US-made one-way attack drones.